Winston-Lin/dziganto.github.io/_posts/2018-1-19-Model-Tuning-with-Validation-and-Cross-Validation.md

 Unfortunately, we're stuck at this point.

 You're probably thinking, *"Hey wait, no we're not.
-I can drop a feature or two and then recalculate train error and test error."*
+I can drop a feature or two and then recalculate training error and test error."*

 My response is simply: *NOPE.
 DON'T. PLEASE.
 JUST DON'T EVER DO THAT.
-NEVER.
+EVER.
 FOR ANY REASON.
 PERIOD.*

 Why not?